 Understanding user intent for SEO strategy

-To this push towards the improved understanding of user intent and creating a better user experience, brands must also consider the changes in how users interact with the internet.
-We have already seen the rise, and now dominance, of mobile usage.
-Voice search has followed behind at an impressive rate, with about 20% of mobile and android queries being performed through voice and 60% of voice search users reporting that they only started using the technology in the past twelve months.
+To push towards the improved understanding of user intent and creating a better user experience, brands must also consider the changes in how users interact with the internet.
+We have already seen the rise, and now dominance, of mobile usage, online chat boxes, and voice search.

 Bringing in the technical side of an SEO strategy

 In addition to properly aligning content with the targeted audience, brands can also not neglect the technical aspects of a SEO strategy.
 The goal of SEO is to help the right audience discover the content.
 In order to accomplish this, marketers must also consider their site construction, navigation, and markup.
 Interlink site pages with other relevant content so that visitors who display interest in particular topics can then move on to other material that will also engage them.
 This will encourage visitors to move down the sales funnel.
 It is also important to create a site taxonomy that allows visitors to reach their destination in as few clicks as possible.
 A shallow site taxonomy that organizes pages by topic, but keeps content no more than three clicks from the home page, is the ideal setup.
 Learn more about how to use topic clusters for better SEO.

 When it comes to the technical aspects of SEO strategy, companies want to make sure that they are utilizing all their strategies in order to speak to their audience.
 Three factors to consider when dealing with the technical aspect of SEO strategy is:

 - Know what you want to communicate.
 Your vision, value, topics, and issues.
 Things that your business stands for and passionate about.